EivindDelFierro/Expense-Tracker/README.md

 npm install
 ```

+## Building

-to use the developer build with the use of webPack devServer, you may run the following script:
+To use the developer build with the use of webPack devServer with hot module reloading turned on, you may run the following script which produces an output with minimal optimizations:

 ```bash
 npm run dev
 ```

-this has minimal optimizations.
+This will also automatically launch the application.

 To create the release build with optimizations such as minification and uglification, run the following script: